undergrad-partner-school

 Retention Rate

-As reported in 2023, the freshman retention rate for Dartmouth College was 98%, which is an outstanding retention rate only the most prestigious institutions have.
+The freshman retention rate for Dartmouth College was 98.4% in 2025, which is an amazing retention rate only the most prestigious institutions have.

 Student Body